 Nebraska has strict laws on what constitutes driving under the influence of alcohol, and anyone who violates these laws can be held liable in a civil lawsuit for damages caused in a drunk driving collision.

 If you or a loved one has been injured by a drunk driver, you can take legal action to hold that driver responsible and help alleviate your expenses that arose due to another party’s recklessness.
-Call Bottlinger Law L.L.C. at (402) 505-8234 to discuss what happened and learn about your options.
+At Bottlinger Law L.L.C., we offer every client compassion, strong legal representation, and our years of experience.
+Call an Omaha car accident lawyer today at (402) 505-8234 to discuss what happened and learn about your options.

 After drinking, people who get behind the wheel tend to have slowed reaction times, trouble focusing, and impaired judgment.
 On the road, these drivers may:

 - Take wide turns

 - Run red lights or stop signs at intersections

 - Drive too close to other vehicles or objects